 Harley-Davidson is a success story in the motorcycle market.
 The company operates profitably despite challenges in the global motorcycle industry.
-Harley-Davidson’s marketing mix provides insights on how the firm maintains its business resilience.
-The marketing mix (4Ps; Product, Place, Promotion, Price) is the set of strategies and tactics used to execute a marketing plan.
+Harley-Davidson’s marketing mix provides insights into how the firm maintains its business resilience.
+The marketing mix (4P: Product, Place, Promotion, Price) is the set of strategies and tactics used to execute a marketing plan.
 In the case of Harley-Davidson’s marketing mix, concerns about promoting and strengthening the brand are effectively addressed.
-Even though the company has increased its advertising efforts, its marketing mix remains practically the same.
+Even though the company occasionally changes its advertising efforts, its marketing mix remains the same.
 Through this marketing mix, Harley-Davidson competes well in the domestic and global motorcycle markets.

 Harley-Davidson’s marketing mix (4Ps) indicates how a motorcycle company can effectively promote its products, brand, and business.
-This factor in the marketing mix supports the company’s efforts for a resilient brand despite strong and growing competition.
+This factor in the marketing mix supports the company’s efforts for a resilient brand and other business strengths, as identified in the SWOT analysis of Harley-Davidson, to counteract strong competition involving Ducati, Yamaha, Honda, and other firms.

 Harley-Davidson’s Products (Product Mix)

 The motorcycle manufacturing business has a limited product mix.
 This component of the marketing mix covers the outputs that the company sells.
 The product lines in Harley-Davidson’s product mix are represented in the following categories:

 - Merchandise and collections

-Harley-Davidson is most popularly known for its chopper/custom motorcycles.
+Harley-Davidson is most popularly known for its chopper motorcycles.
 However, the company offers other product lines, such as engines and motorcycle parts and accessories.
 The company also provides apparel and related merchandise for bikers or riders.
 Experience products include factory and H-D museum tours and other events, as well as motorcycle rentals.
 This component of the marketing mix shows that Harley-Davidson has diversified its business through a limited number of product lines, mostly focused on chopper/custom motorcycles.

 Place/Distribution in Harley-Davidson’s Marketing Mix

 Harley-Davidson’s products are distributed to maximize sales revenues.
 The venues for reaching customers are considered in this component of the marketing mix.
-In Harley-Davidson’s case, the following are the places for distributing its products:
+The following are the places for distributing Harley-Davidson’s products:

 - Authorized dealers